metaory/jsonresume-theme-legacy/README.md

 > [!Note]
 > Only tested on Linux
 >
-> ⚠️ Reconsider your life choices if you're running Windows! 💩
+> Reconsider your life choices if you're running  💩Windows!

 ---